hypercharge/hypercharge-php/README.md

 ## Installation

 Do not download the Hypercharge PHP SKD files manually.
-You download and install it with [composer](http://getcomposer.org/), a php package manger.
+The php package manger [composer](http://getcomposer.org/) takes care of that.

 Let's say  `MY_PROJECT/` is your project root folder.